PelionIoT/mbl-docs/Docs/Update/intro_update.md

 After receiving a payload file containing a `rootfs` update, MBL:

-1. Writes the contents of `rootfs.tar.xz` to the inactive partition.
+1. Writes the contents of root file system update payload to the inactive partition.
 1. Flips a flag indicating which root file system partition is active, so that after a reboot the previously inactive partition becomes the active one, and vice versa.
 1. Reboots the device.
 1. Mounts the root file system from the update payload.